 The Freckled Duck has a distinctive appearance.
 It is characterised, in adults, by dark grey to black plumage covered with small white flecks, which gives the duck the ‘freckled’ look.
-The feet, legs and bill of both sexes is of a slate grey colour.
+The feet, legs and bill of both sexes are of a slate grey colour.
 Hatchlings and juveniles are distinguished by a uniform light grey plumage, which they lose around their 32nd week when they undergo a full body moult to assume the adult plumage.

 Endemic to Australia, the Freckled Duck is mainly situated throughout inland regions of the Eastern section of the country—including New South Wales, Victoria and Queensland.
 This species also has known populations in South Australia and Western Australia.